Your cart is currently empty

 You can get a cheery mood and energy boost from nettle leaf and particularly from raw dried nettle seed (technically fruits and seeds), rubbed through a sieve to remove the irritating hairs.

-The ‘feel-good’ factor from eating raw dried nettle fruits/seeds is caused by the neurotransmitters acetylcholine nd serotonin, with choline and histamine also found in uncooked nettle venom.
+The ‘feel-good’ factor from eating raw dried organic nettle fruits/seeds is caused by the neurotransmitters acetylcholine and serotonin, with choline and histamine also found in uncooked nettle venom.
 In herbal medicine they are used as an adrenal tonic for people who are burnt-out, run down, fatigued and low in energy, zest for life and libido.

 Acetylcholine is the most abundant neurotransmitter in our brains.
 It stimulates the nervous system (ANS), improving mood and heightening sensory perception, attention span, vigilance and intuition.
 Acetylcholine disruption may be a primary cause of depression and possibly Alzheimer’s and muscle degeneration.